 Over the last few years, East Lawrence Elementary has experienced some changes.
 Previously a K-3 school, our school added a fourth grade-level in 2014.
 In 2015, our school added a second pre-k class.
-In 2016, we added an Autism unit with a social sensory classroom.
-In July 2017, Mr. Casey Tate replaced Mrs. Jean Howard as principal of East Lawrence Elementary School, and Mrs. Tameka Madden joined our school as an assistant-principal.
+In July 2017, Mr. Casey Tate became principal of East Lawrence Elementary School, and Mrs. Tameka Madden joined our school as an assistant-principal.
 In July 2018, Mr. Tate accepted a position with a school closer to his home and Mrs. Madden was promoted to principal.
 Mr. Lee Roberts joined our staff as an assistant-principal.
 In 2019, our school added a third pre-k class.
 In 2021, Mrs. Yulanda Hampton joined our staff as principal when Mrs. Madden moved to another school in our system.

 Our dedicated staff holds high expectations for learning while meeting the challenges our children face.
 As an AMSTI (Alabama Math, Science, and Technology Initiative) school, faculty members enhance the learning environment with engaging teaching strategies, hands-on activities, and emerging technologies.
-Our school is proud to house three Chromebase labs and six portable Chromebook labs to integrate technology.
+Our school is proud to issue every student a chromebook to incorporate technology.
 While we encourage and promote the use of 21st-century technology, we also seek to instill pride in our agricultural community and showcase the resources and opportunities it provides for our families.
 We participate in Agriculturally Centered Activities.
 Two of our teachers are Ag in the Classroom certified.
 Additionally, we maintain an outdoor classroom where our students can participate in engaging, hands-on learning activities.